 This course provides six hours of continuing education credits for these NAHB designations: CGA, CGB, CGR, GMB, GMR, CSP, Master CSP, CMP, MIRM

 Additional Credit Information

-This course earns 6 CE from the American Occupational Therapy Association (AOTA) and the American Institute for Architects (AIA).
+This course earns 6 CE from the American Occupational Therapy Association (AOTA).